microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - turndown-plugin-gfm@1.0.2
  - turndown@7.2.0

-This package contains the following license:
+These packages each contain the following license:

 MIT License